MoreloNetwork/Morelo-Android-Wallet/README.md

-# WooKey Wallet: For Privacy
+# Morelo Android Wallet: For Privacy

-> WooKey’s Monero Wallet enables users to securely store, send, receive XMR and monitor their balances.
+> Morelo Android Wallet enables users to securely store, send, receive MRL and monitor their balances.

-> Monero Wallet is a fully open-source, decentralized and free app, designed by WooKey, that provides the best possible     experience for users.
+> Morelo Android Wallet is a fully open-source, decentralized and free app, designed by Morelo Network, that provides the best possible     experience for users.

 ## Less Privacy Collection